 The place was declared as a UNESCO World Heritage Site in 1998.
 In addition to the ruins, you can stroll down the magnificent beaches and marvel at its crystal clear waters.

 Mount Etna – Mount Etna is an active volcano but continues to attract thousands of tourists to Eastern Sicily.
 You can walk around the older craters located at Etna Sud or take a breathtaking cable car ride up to 2,900m for a 2 to 4 round trip excursion of the summit craters.
 Check out this winter hiking tour to Mount Etna

 Another option is to rent out an All-Terrain Vehicle which has been designed to provide more traction on the volcano’s surface.

-The Hotel Gutkowski would be a good place to stay during your vacation in Sicily.
+Hotel Gutkowski Syracuse is a good place to stay during your vacation in Sicily.
 Its interiors feature an eclectic mix of styles: minimalist, designer retro, and beachcomber chic.
-You will get a fantastic view of Sicily’s open sea especially from the hotel’s fashionable roof terrace.
+You will get a fantastic view of Sicily’s open sea, especially from the hotel’s fashionable roof terrace.

 TOURS & ACTIVITIES: View recommended activities in Sicily

 Madeira Portugal – Warm places in Europe by the Atlantic Coast

 Madeira is one of the best places in Europe for a winter break during the months of December, January or February.

 Madeira is a Portuguese island in the Atlantic Ocean, more or less in front of Morocco in Africa.
 This excellent location means that during the winter Madeira has more sun and milder temperatures than in the rest of Europe.